You need a domain name to launch a website. A domain name helps people to identify and locate your website/brand. It is that simple.

-Imagine your competitor has huge traffic.
-You can snag some of that traffic by choosing a variation of their domain name.
+Imagine your competitor has gets a lot of traffic.
+You can snag some of that traffic by choosing a domain name variation.
 Things could work out well for a while, but you are sure to run into multiple trademark problems like:

 Check social networks (to see if the name is taken)